Rupam0310/Rupam0310/README.md

 <h2 align="left">Hi 👋!
-My name is Rupam and I'm a Aasociate Data Scientist/"
+My name is Rupam and I'm a Associate Data Scientist/"
 </h2>

 ###